 ●Fast downhill runs increase impact and injury risk and should be avoided.

 ●Athletes should select a running shoe that feels extremely comfortable and is well-suited to their foot structure (eg, high arch).
-(See 'Shoes and orthotics' above.)
+(See 'Running shoe design and orthotics' above.)

 ●Barefoot running, while it may help to improve the biomechanics of some runners, probably only benefits those with sound running biomechanics at baseline and a foot structure that does not increase their injury risk, and should be limited to softer surfaces.
 Many running clinics are seeing an increase in metatarsal stress fractures in individuals new to this approach.